mikejobrn/capivara/README.md

 **In development.**

-`Capivara` helps you to create a modularized express application using `Typescript`.
+`Capivara` helps you to create a modularized express application using `Typescript`, and it helps you to make your app more `testable`.

 ## Set up Capivara
 In your project, just install ``Capivara``